MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

  **Sharing files and folders with authenticated external users**

+When you share a file or folder with an external user who has their own Office 365 email address (a work or school account), they get a link to the file and can log in to access the file or folder using their work or school account.
+These external users are added as guests to your Office 365 directory when they accept the sharing invitation.

-When you share a file or folder with an authenticated external user, an email is sent to them which contains a link to the site or document.
+When you share a file or folder with an authenticated external user who does not have a work or school account, an email is sent to them which contains a link to the site or document.
 Each time they access the file or folder using the link, they are sent a time-sensitive code via email that they can use to verify their identity.
 They must enter the code to access the file or folder.

 You can [discontinue sharing with an authenticated external user](https://support.office.com/article/0a36470f-d7fe-40a0-bd74-0ac6c1e13323) by deleting the sharing link that was sent to them.